 Attributes

-The ml_*() functions return the following attributes:
+The ml_*() functions return a model object with the following attributes:

-• predictions: a data.frame containing predicted values based on the testing data
+• predictions: predictions on the testing data

-• metrics: a data.frame with model metrics as returned by yardstick::metrics()
+• metrics: performance metrics returned by yardstick::metrics()

 Model Functions